 • Limit or prohibit employee Internet access to social networking sites

-In addition to the steps above, Sovereign urges you to:
+In addition to the steps above, We urge you to:

 (1)Utilize a dedicated computer for online financial transactions.
 This computer should not be used for general Internet activities (such as web browsing, for example: social networking sites like Facebook™, etc. or reading personal e-mails)